Christmas Eve 9a-10p / Christmas Day closed

 Learn more in our THC guide >>

-Terpenes also contribute their unique effects, often enhancing the properties of cannabinoids in various ways.
+Terpenes also contribute their own unique effects, often enhancing the properties of cannabinoids in various ways.
 For example, myrcene is one of the most common and dominant terpenes in cannabis, connected to deep relaxation.
 Terpenes also add unique flavors and smells to each strain depending on which are present in high concentrations.
 Limonene, for example, produces a sweet, citrus smell and taste.

 Learn more in our terpene guide >>